React Native HID (Android only) | Developers

 Enable Developer Settings

-To integrate an application on your android smartphone you have to enable the developer role.
+To integrate an application on your Android smartphone you have to enable the developer role.
 To do that go to Settings > About Phone > Build Number, and tap 7 times on build number to enable the developer settings.

 Then go to Settings > System > Advanced > Developer Options and enable the “USB debugging” as well as “Install via USB”